 I've recently celebrated my fortieth birthday — hard to believe, still, as a youngster at heart, but in the lead-up to this anniversary, I've certainly begun to show signs of age.
 Gray hair.
 Foundation that comfortably nestles into my developing wrinkles, showing off, rather than hiding, this "newfound maturity".
-One thing I'd never have expected is that I'd become become fat.
+One thing I never expected is that I'd become fat.

 A lifelong vegetarian raised by a nearly lifelong vegetarian, I was as thin as a stick until I was in my mid thirties.
 Vegetarianism wasn't exactly fashionable in my neck of the woods when I was growing up, and more than one person told my mother and me that it was no wonder I was underweight.
 I was only being fed "rabbit food", after all.
 As I entered my teens, I was just happy that I could seemingly eat as much as I wanted without any horizontal growth.
 And I did, always, enjoy eating.
 A lot.
 I don't want to brag, but I stayed thin even later in life; I could fit into my pre-pregnancy clothes the day after I gave birth, both times.